Meet the Executive Board

 Position Description:

-Responsible for running executive board meetings and council meetings, working with the EVP to ensure board members are completing their tasks.
-Work with advisors to understand and implement University initiatives and focus on the long term growth and development of the community.
-Support all chapters from a governing council standpoint to further the prosperity of the Greek community and the overall Miami community.
+Responsible for running executive board meetings and council meetings and working with the EVP to ensure board members are completing their tasks.
+Works with advisors to understand and implement University initiatives and focus on the long term growth and development of the community.
+Supports all chapters from a governing council standpoint to further the prosperity of the Greek community and the overall Miami community.

 Chapter: Zeta Tau Alpha